 Aside from scientists, most of us don’t have access to hermetically sealed environments, let alone live in one.
 Air circulation inside our homes keeps refreshing and flushing out chemical elements before they reach toxic levels.
 But the toxins that remain can be captured and stored within plants, assisting our overall air quality.

-A few of my favourite houseplants include the spider plant.
+One of my favourite houseplants is the spider plant.
 Available in striped or solid green, spider plants can be used as a potted plant or as a hanging basket.
 This plant is also one of the easiest to propagate: as the plant matures, it sends out long shoots with baby spider plants hanging at the tips of them.
 These can cut off and planted to start new plants for yourself or to be shared with friends.

 Peperomia is another easy care, long-lived flowering plant.
 The characteristic crinkled leaves are easily recognised and the narrow conical flowers seem to pop up regardless of the season.